Stasenko-Konstantin/count/README.md

-# count (blazingly fast 🚀)
+# count

 command line applications for recursive line counting in files

 ### todo:
 - [x] recursive counting of lines in files
 - [x] specifying the file/directory to be counted
 - [x] exclude files/directories from counting
 - [x] highlighting/ignoring certain file formats
 - [ ] specifying how rows are counted:
     - [ ] counting all lines in files
     - [ ] counting lines without line breaks
     - [ ] specifying that different formats should be counted as one
     - [ ] regular expression specification
 - [ ] result sorting in specific way
 - [x] print result as tree (-t=1 prints dirs in curr dir separately)
 - [x] loading message